edurojasr/QGIS-Geometry-Generator/README.md

 # Tutorial and examples of how to use the QGIS geometry generator

-Tutorial and examples of how to use the QGIS geometry generator
+Tutorial and examples of how to use the QGIS geometry generator.

+The geometry generator in QGIS is a estrange rendering tool that some users fear and with which they are not familiar. in this repo I will try to teach how to use the tool and reveal the great power it hides.

 ## What is the QGIS geometry generator